 Now let’s assume we know the cattle were grass fed and finished.
 Great, we have the best meat.
 Hmm… maybe not.
 There is also organic grass fed and regeneratively grass fed and there is what we do at Belvedere Valley which is regenerative organic.
 There is no certification for that in Australia, but we would have no trouble getting certified.
 So, what does that mean?
 Well for us it means carrying out the best practices of all holistic and natural farming systems that help regenerate the land with minimal disturbance without the use of any chemicals, pesticides, or herbicides, whilst protecting our land and waterways.
 For example, organic farmers can use ‘organic’ pesticides made from natural ingredients, but we must remember not everything that is natural is good, like tobacco for example.
 The problem with these natural pesticides is that they not only kill the pests, but they also kill good microbiology in the soil, which we don’t want to happen.
 Farming is a very complex system and scientists and farmers alike are learning more and more about the importance of protecting our soil and its microorganisms every day and this is why not tilling the soil is so important as well.

 So, what does all this mean?
 Well, when you buy your beef, make sure you know exactly what you are buying, read the labels or ask your butcher if it’s not displayed.
+Remember, know your farmer, know your food!
 The best beef is organic regeneratively farmed which is grass fed and grass finished, exactly what we produce at Belvedere Valley.
 In fact, our beef is even better than that because it has the added benefits of Wagyu.
 But that’s another blog all on its own.
 If you truly care about global warming and often feel you personally can’t help, well eating grass fed regeneratively farmed meat is the easiest way you can help, as cattle grazed this way actually helps put carbon back into the soil which in turn will help reduce global warming.
 So, as you can see grass fed beef is so much better for the cows, for you and for the planet.
 As we say at Belvedere Valley: “Save the planet one steak at a time!”

 We hope you get to enjoy grass fed regeneratively farmed beef!